letoram/durden/README.md

 The current commands exposed over the control channel:

-    rescan_displays - used for hooking up with output display hotplug monitors input_lock_on - disable input processing (except for input_lock bindings) input_lock_off - these can be used for cooperatively handle multiple arcan instances with a low-level input platform fighting both interpreting input.
+    rescan_displays - used for hooking up with output display hotplug monitors input_lock_on   - disable input processing (except for input_lock bindings) input_lock_off  - these can be used for cooperatively handle multiple arcan instances with the same input platform both interpreting all input being made.
 Features and Status
 =====
 To get an overview of the features that have been implemented and features that